Frequently Asked Questions (FAQs)

 The Director will set a hearing date and location, and a notice will be sent to all parties.

 A hearing is a chance for a party to argue for its position and desired outcome.
 A typical hearing will proceed as follows:

 - The Panel will call the case and go over the hearing procedures.

-- The appellant (or its attorney) will present an opening statement explaining why the licensing agency’s decision was wrong.
+- The appellant (or its attorney) will present an opening statement explaining why the Department’s decision was wrong.